moffel1020/ptmod/README.md

 - highlight \<R\> \<G\> \<B\>     change the color of highlighted objects, rgb values are between 0 and 1
 - reach \<value\>       set from how far you can edit objects, default is 35

+#### multiplayer (scuffed)
+go into a private match with another player, start a game on a random map.
+Make sure both players have the map installed and type "loadmap \<mapname\>" in console.
+You should now be able to play on custom maps with eachother.
+It is not (yet?) possible to edit a map with eachother in real time.

 ### Console
 - use command "help" to show a list of available commands
 - F1: show/hide